wheresrhys/keen-query/README.md

 	- `->unique(prop)` select unique

 - `->group(prop)` groups results by the given property.
 If called twice, generates a cross table
+- `->flip()` when group is called twice, or interval exists, switches which property forms the columns and which the rows
 - `->filter()` takes a number of shorthands for keen query filters
 	- prop=val
 	- prop!=val